 Pauza is a critical part of our lives, whether we know it or not.
 It can be a break from work, a rest for your brain, an intermission during a theater performance or sports match, a hiatus from a relationship, a moment to catch your breath while exercising, or sometimes a complete time-out from your life.

 Pauza, which means “break” in Croatian, is defined as a brief period when you stop doing something.
 One cannot live in Croatia without fully appreciating and understanding the indispensable pauza.

 The most frequently used Croatian synonyms for pauza are:

 There are so many types of pauza.
-Let’s dig deeper into the most common cases when pauza is used in Croatia, because we like to use it a lot!
+Let’s dig deeper into the most common cases when pauza is used in Croatia because we like to use it a lot!

 Čik-pauza is a cigarette break.
-The term “čik” refers to the filter of a cigarette.
-Smokers use this term frequently but sometimes it is even used by non-smokers as a casual term for a quick break.
+The term čik refers to the filter of a cigarette.
+Smokers use this term frequently, but sometimes it is even used by non-smokers as a casual term for a quick break.

-Usually, people don’t even have to ask a colleague to go together to čik-pauza.
+Usually, people don’t even have to ask a colleague from work to go together to čik-pauza.
 Coworkers tend to have a finely tuned routine.
-When the time is right for a break, a simple eye gesture invite is enough to signal that it’s time for an escape.
+When the time is right for a break, a simple eye gesture invite is enough to signal that it is time for an escape.

 Pauza from work usually lasts for 30 minutes, but some are lucky to have a longer break – up to one hour.
 To be honest, 30 minutes is barely enough to take lunch.

 The lucky ones have the privilege of prolonging pauza a bit.
 While it may be written in your contract that you have a 30-minute break, you may stay for 45 minutes or an hour.
 Longer pauza mostly depends on good bosses who also appreciate the value of pauza.